- Any kind of injury or trauma to the eyes should be taken seriously.

 - Get immediate medical care.

-You can also call your local poison center for instructions.
+You can also call your local poison control center for instructions.
 Be prepared to give information about the name and type of chemical, if possible.

 First aid care for foreign objects in the eyes includes:

 - Lift the upper eyelid up and out over the lower lid, and then roll your eyes around.

 - Flush your eyes generously with water, and keep your eyes open during flushing.